 Sometimes, simply demonstrating one of these points is enough to show pain and suffering.
 Even if the accident was minor, your injuries can still impact your daily life in a big way, and you deserve compensation for the pain and suffering that causes.

-If you (and your lawyer) and the insurance company cannot agree on a value for pain and suffering injuries, a judge or jury may decide what you should be awarded.
+If you, your lawyer, and the insurance company cannot agree on a value for pain and suffering injuries, a judge or jury may decide what you should be awarded.
 It can be difficult for them to come up with a set value, so it’s best to keep track of all expenses.
 Save all medical bills and evidence of doctor visits, physical therapy, and more.

 For a free legal consultation, call 404-400-4000